China's anti-Teslas: cheap models drive electric car boom

 "I only considered BYD and BAIC.
 I definitely can't afford the 300,000-600,000 yuan price of a luxury-style Tesla or Denza," said Qu Lijian, a 31-year-old government worker in Beijing, who eventually opted for a BYD Qin pure electric car.

-Denza is a Chinese brand produced by a joint venture between BYD and Daimler.
+Denza is a Chinese brand produced by a joint venture between BYD and Daimler (DAIGn.DE).

 China's cocktail of pro-electric policies is a challenge for global automakers, as foreign manufacturers can access subsidies only via joint ventures with local partners, producing cars under new made-for-China brand names such as Denza.